Skip to main content

 About

-The National Science Foundation has been a major supporter of Kyle’s research and educational projects for nearly a decade.
-Supporters also include the NorthLight Foundation, U.S. Fish and Wildlife Service, U.S. Geological Survey, National Oceanic and Atmospheric Administration, Bureau of Indian Affairs, Builders Initiative, Mellon Foundation, Joyce Foundation, Swedish Research Council for Sustainable Development, Crown Family Foundation, Sustainable Michigan Endowed Program, Spencer Foundation, Marsden Fund, and Health Research Council of New Zealand.
-Kyle’s publications appear in journals such as Climatic Change, Weather, Climate & Society, WIREs Climate Change, Science, Environment & Planning E, Daedalus, Synthese, and Sustainability Science.
+The National Science Foundation has been a major supporter of Kyle’s research and educational projects for over a decade.
+Supporters also include the NorthLight Foundation, U.S. Fish and Wildlife Service, U.S. Geological Survey, National Oceanic and Atmospheric Administration, Bureau of Indian Affairs, Builders Initiative, National Oceanic and Atmospheric Administration, Mellon Foundation, Joyce Foundation, Climate and Land Use Alliance, Christensen Fund, Swedish Research Council, Energy Foundation, Crown Family Foundation, Sustainable Michigan Endowed Program, McKnight Foundation, Spencer Foundation, Marsden Fund, and Health Research Council of New Zealand.

-He has received the Breaking Barriers Award from the Michigan Democratic Party, the Superior Teaching Award from the Student Governing Board of the University of Michigan School for Environment and Sustainability, the Community Engagement Scholarship Award and Distinguished Partnership Award for Community Engaged Research from Michigan State University, the Bunyan Bryant Award for Academic Excellence from Detroiters Working for Environmental Justice, and the Forty Under 40 Alumni Award and Don Ihde Distinguished Alumni Award from Stony Brook University.
-Kyle has served as Austin J. Fagothey Distinguished Visiting Professor at Santa Clara University, Rudrick Distinguished Visiting Scholar at the University of Waterloo, Timnick Chair in the Humanities at Michigan State University, and Distinguished Visitor at the Max Planck Institute for the History of Science.
+Kyle has received the Superior Teaching Award from his School’s Student Governing Board, the Community Engagement Scholarship Award and Distinguished Partnership Award for Community Engaged Research from Michigan State, the Bunyan Bryant Award for Academic Excellence from Detroiters Working for Environmental Justice, the Breaking Barriers Award from the Michigan Democratic Party, and the Forty Under 40 Alumni Award and Don Ihde Distinguished Alumni Award from Stony Brook.
+Kyle is a 2022 cohort member of the Christensen Fund's Indigenous Leadership Program.
+Kyle has served as Austin J. Fagothey Distinguished Visiting Professor at Santa Clara, Visiting Scholar at the Harvard Radcliffe Institute, Rudrick Distinguished Scholar at Waterloo, Patricia Sheffels Visiting Scholar at Colorado, Ottilie Timnick Chair at Michigan State, McAndless Distinguished Professor Chair at Eastern Michigan, Tatlock Fellow at Vassar, Keohane Distinguished Visiting Professor at UNC/Duke, and Distinguished Visitor at the Max Planck Institute.

 Publications